 Like any tooth with a cavity, left untreated the tooth can decay and potentially become infected.
 This can cause pain and lead to red, swollen gums around the affected area that also make it difficult for your child to eat.

-At that point it tends to become a priority to seek treatment.
+At that point kids’ cavities tend to become a priority to seek treatment.

 Treatment for a cavity in a baby tooth is a judgement call.
 Depending on the child’s age, a minor cavity that isn’t causing any pain may indeed be simpler to leave alone for a brief time if the tooth is starting to become loose, or due to be soon.

 Generally, though, that is not the recommendation.
 We always recommend bringing your child in for an exam if you suspect they have a cavity on a baby tooth so we can determine the most appropriate treatment.

 If caught early enough, it’s far more ideal to clean and fill the cavity than to allow it to worsen to the point where the tooth needs to be extracted.